 Skip to main content

-The Toronto-based retailer reported on Thursday that comparable sales – an important metric that tracks sales growth at existing stores that have been open for more than a year – fell by 1.5 per cent in the quarter ended Sept.
+The Toronto-based retailer reported Thursday that comparable sales – an important metric that tracks sales growth at stores that have been open for more than a year – fell 1.5 per cent in the quarter ended Sept.
 28.

-Mark’s sales fell by 2.3 per cent.
+Mark’s sales fell 2.3 per cent.
 The stores saw growth in sales of men’s shorts and T-shirts, as well as children’s clothing – a new category at Mark’s.
-Those gains failed to make up for declines in sales of industrial wear.
+But those gains failed to make up for declines in sales of industrial wear.

-At Sport Chek, by contrast, sales were up by 2.9 per cent, marking the first quarter of sales growth in more than a year.
-The company noted that product promotions and an improved experience at the stores helped to drive better sales in categories such as athletic footwear and hockey gear.
+At Sport Chek, by contrast, sales were up 2.9 per cent, marking the first quarter of sales growth in more than a year.
+The company noted that product promotions and an improved experience at the stores helped drive improvements in categories such as athletic footwear and hockey gear.

-Revenue in the company’s financial services segment grew by 1.5 per cent to $399.1-million, but profits fell amid higher net write-offs and an increase in operating costs.
+Revenue at the company’s financial services segment grew 1.5 per cent to $399.1-million, but profits fell amid higher net write-offs and operating costs.

-The company’s total revenue fell by 1.4 per cent to $4.19-billion.
-Excluding petroleum sales, revenue was down by 0.4 per cent to $3.6-billion.
-Sales at the company’s fuel stations were affected by lower gas prices, and the volume of gas sold also decreased.
+The company’s total revenue fell 1.4 per cent to $4.19-billion.
+Excluding petroleum sales, which were down amid lower gas prices, revenue was down 0.4 per cent to $3.6-billion.

-The results surpassed analyst expectations of $4.18-billion in revenue and $3.04 per share for normalized earnings.
+The results surpassed analysts’ expectations of $4.18-billion and $3.04 per share for normalized earnings, according to the consensus estimate from S&P Capital IQ.

 Report an editorial error